liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. What are the core values of StarRocks?; 1.
 Fast\n1.
 Unified, contains almost all the capabilities, like MV, lakehouse, cloud native, stream/batch processing
 1. Explain the difference between cache coherence and memory consistency; Cache coherence is primarily concerned with the values of copies of a single memory location that are cached at several caches, and ensures that all processors in the system observe a single, consistent value for the memory location.\n\nMemory consistency is concerned about the ordering of multiply updates to different memory locations(or single memory location) from different processors.
 It determines when a write by one processor to a shared memory location becomes visible to all other processors.
 1. do not toss objects from height
-1. It's a big city that is politically and economically significant
+1. It's a big city that is politically and economically significant; 一线城市
 1. you're so into yourself
 1. this is a long-term project that requires continuous evolution; this is a long-term project that requires ongoing development
 1. heavy rains have caused dams to burst, and the entire neighborhood has been washed away, there was very little help getting to Derna for the first 30 hours